-6.18.6 Selecting the level of assistance
+6.18.7 Selecting the level of assistance

-The control panel is used to set how much the electric drive should assist the rider when pedalling.
-You can change the level of assistance at any time while you are cycling.
+✓ The control panel is used to set how much the electric drive should assist the rider when pedalling.
+You can change the level of assistance at any time when you are cycling.

-Figure 125: Position of plus and minus buttons
+Figure 141: Position of plus and minus buttons

-- ▶ Press the plus button (2) on the control panel to increase the level of assistance. - ▶ Press the minus button (1) on the control panel to reduce the level of assistance. - ⇒ The motor power used is displayed in colour in the level of assistance indicator.
+- Press the plus button (1) on the control panel to increase the level of assistance. - Press the minus button (2) on the control panel to reduce the level of assistance. - ⇒ The motor power used appears on the screen.
+The maximum motor power depends on the selected level for assistance.

-If the system is switched off, the level of assistance last displayed is saved.
+If the on-board computer is removed from its mount (5), the last displayed level of assistance is saved.